Keshavnemeli/snowboy-test/examples/Python/ReadMe.md

 This should say `listening..` and when you say the word `snowboy` it should detect it.

-To user personal model, Copy the generated model (hotword.pmdl) into resources folder and run the above python command with the arguments.
+To user personal model, Copy the generated model (hotword.pmdl) into resources folder and run the above python command with the `resources/hotword.pmdl` argument.

 If you are getting a `GLIBCXX_3.4.20' not found error`  run this command `strings /usr/lib/x86_64-linux-gnu/libstdc++.so.6 | grep GLIBCXX` to check if 3.4.20 is in the list if its not please update the gcc on the machine to 4.9.

 If you are getting any python realated import errors.
 Create a virtualenv in the demo app and run the env.
+Then run the demo.py.
 ```
 virtualenv -p python2 venv/snowboy
 . venv/snowboy/bin/activate